Free Zone (Scientology): The Church of Scientology and the Free Zone

-The CoS labels all practitioners of and believers in Scientology without its sanction "squirrels"—a term Hubbard coined to describe those who alter Scientology technology or practice it in a nonstandard fashion.
+The COS labels all practitioners of and believers in Scientology without its sanction "squirrels"—a term Hubbard coined to describe those who alter Scientology technology or practice it in a nonstandard fashion.
 Among Scientologists, the term is pejorative, and comparable in meaning to "heretic".
 In practice, the hierarchy of the Church of Scientology uses it to describe all of those who practice Scientology outside the Church.

 As of 2016, many of the major courses and publications in the Church have been altered or deleted altogether.
-This is a main protest and action point for Freezone Scientologists.
+This is a main protest and action point for Free Zone Scientologists.
 Major courses, such as the Class VI and Class VIII auditor training courses, which had very high enrollment in the 1970s, have been shut down.
-Additionally, Scientology critics in the Freezone movement have claimed that alterations have been made to Hubbard's original writings in Church policies and even more so in technical bulletins, with parishioners never made aware of the changes to these writings.
+Additionally, Scientology critics in the Free Zone movement have claimed that alterations have been made to Hubbard's original writings in Church policies and even more so in technical bulletins, with parishioners never made aware of the changes to these writings.

 The Church of Scientology has used copyright and trademark laws against various Free Zone groups.
-Accordingly, most of the Free Zone avoids the use of officially trademarked Scientology words, including Scientology itself.
-In 2000, the Religious Technology Center unsuccessfully attempted to gain the Internet domain name scientologie.org from the World Intellectual Property Organization (one of the 16 specialized agencies of the United Nations) in a legal action against the Free Zone.
+Accordingly, most of the Free Zone avoids the use of officially trademarked Scientology words, including the word Scientology.
+In 2000, the Religious Technology Center unsuccessfully attempted to gain the Internet domain name scientologie.org in a legal action against the Free Zone.

 The "Ron's Org Committee" (ROC) and the "True Source Scientology Foundation" (STSS, "Stichting True Source Scientology") have documented the argument that Scientology materials written by L. Ron Hubbard are in the public domain if certain assumptions are made.
 In addition the ROC has documented a legal battle over the trademark "Ron's Org".

 One Free Zone Scientologist, identified as "Safe", was quoted in Salon as saying: "The Church of Scientology does not want its control over its members to be found out by the public and it doesn't want its members to know that they can get Scientology outside of the Church of Scientology".

 Portrayal in media

 A 2006 Channel 4 documentary presented by Sikh comedian Hardeep Singh Kohli, The Beginner's Guide to L. Ron Hubbard, explored Scientology with the "Ron's Org" Free Zone group after the Church of Scientology declined to take part.

-A 2017 episode of the docuseries Believer hosted by religious scholar Reza Aslan focused on Scientology; however, Aslan was unable to get in contact with any Church officials so instead the episode focused on and featured an array of Independent Scientologists.
-Aslan has compared the Freezone to other schisms in religious history, including the Protestant Reformation.
-Despite not returning his phone calls offering to be part of the episode, The Church of Scientology responded through their organization Scientologists Taking Action Against Discrimination (STAND) with harsh criticism of the episode and stated "not a single Scientologist appeared in the program".
+A 2017 episode of the docuseries Believer hosted by religious scholar Reza Aslan focused on Scientology; however, Aslan was unable to get in contact with any Church of Scientology officials so instead the episode featured an array of independent scientologists.
+Aslan has compared the Free Zone to other schisms in religious history, such as the Protestant Reformation.